Scott Mitchell (footballer)

-Scott Andrew Mitchell (born 2 September 1985 in Ely, Cambridgeshire) is an English former professional footballer.
+Scott Andrew Mitchell (born 2 September 1985) is an English former professional footballer.

 Playing career

 Mitchell began his career with Ipswich Town, joining at the age of 10.
 He made his debut against Derby County in November 2003 and made four appearances for the first-team.
 He was not offered a new contract at the end of the 2005–06 season and joined Scottish First Division side Livingston in May 2006 on a two-year contract, where he made over 40 first-team appearances for the club.
 He joined Peterborough United on a short-term contract in January 2008 and made five appearances for Peterborough in Football League Two.
 He then joined Conference National side Rushden & Diamonds in June 2008.
 In August 2009, Mitchell joined the Suffolk coastal side Lowestoft Town playing in the Isthmian League Division One North.
 Mitchell was confirmed as signed for Leiston on 21 July 2014.